CR6Community/CR-6-touchscreen/src/README.md

 If you get an orange screen, flashing did most likely _not_ succeed.
 If you get a blue screen with END!, but the numbers of the updated files showing "0", flashing did not succeed either.

+After flashing the touch screen, you can turn the printer off, and remove the SD card.

 **NOTE**
 We have observed with one user that even though the file counts were correct, the firmware still was not flashed correctly.